nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

 ownCloud's new transactional file locking mechanism operates differently than the old File Locking application, and will eventually replace it.
 The purpose of this mechanism is to avoid file corruption during normal operation.
-If you select to use the new file locking mechanism make sure you disable the File Locking app.
+If you elect to use the new file locking mechanism make sure you disable the File Locking app.

 The new file locking mechanism has these capabilities: